 It’s hard enough work writing a book, but much harder to get that book into the hands of readers, particularly if you publish the book yourself, a choice becoming increasingly popular among many debut (and even established) authors.
 If you are this author, what you need is a high-revving machine, road tested over a million Pacific Northwest miles via 1000 public presentations and successful editing/publishing collaborations with dozens of other regional authors, many of them bestsellers.

-NSP specializes in Oregon non-fiction but can also help poets and fiction writers complete their projects and discover new and unexpected audiences for their work.
-In recent years, I’ve assisted a dozen writers of memoirs and histories, a YA novelist, four poets, a science fiction novelist, and several guidebook writers.
+NSP helps writers complete their projects and discover new and unexpected audiences for their work.
+In recent years, I’ve assisted two dozen authors of memoirs and histories, a YA novelist, six poets, a science fiction novelist, essay collections, a Vietnam War novelist and several guidebook writers.
 Many of these books went on to be published in print or electronic form and several met with critical success and sold-out Oregon press runs.
 Oregon has been the primary marketing territory for NSP, but its creative promotion and distribution techniques could easily assist an author’s book to reach a regional, even nationwide readership.
 If you are serious about your book and its potential to inform, entertain or enlighten readers, and want to commit to creating an audience for it, then email me.
 I can help build your author machine.
-Fifteen years ago, I was right where you are now.
+Seventeen years ago, I was right where you are now.

-Matt Love, Publisher of Nestucca Spit Press, author of 17 books about Oregon, winner of 2009 Holbrook Literary Legacy Award, Editor of NSP Author Machine and Business Wordsmithing Services
+Matt Love, Publisher of Nestucca Spit Press, author of 19 books about Oregon, winner of 2009 Holbrook Literary Legacy Award, award-winning writing instructor.

 Marketing and Promoting Your Book: $500.The book is printed.
 You spent good money and endless hours having it produced with care.
 It looks great.
 Now what?
 Many first-time authors don’t realize that writing the book was the easy part; finding an audience for it is ten times more difficult and often frustrating.
 All you really have is yourself, a lot of competition, and a lot of questions, but NSP can help design a novel marketing plan for your book and help distribute it through traditional and unconventional channels.
 NSP can also assist with the development of your author “brand” through social media outlets and renegade old school ideas.
 This service provides the connections to all the right people in Oregon to launch your book and fresh ideas on how to get them to care about your book.
 This service is focused on printed books but would also help with E-book distribution.